tudo-aqua/stars-auna-experiments/README.md

 framework](https://github.com/tudo-aqua/stars).
 The data was recorded using the [AuNa](https://github.com/HarunTeper/AuNa) Repository.

-## Setup

-The analysis requires the recorded data.
-To receive the data, there are two options:
-1. Set `DOWNLOAD_EXPERIMENTS_DATA` in `experimentsConfiguration.kt` to `true`.
-This will automatically download and unzip the necessary data.
-2. Manually download the data.
-    1. Go to the [TU Dortmund Sciebo artifact](https://tu-dortmund.sciebo.de/s/gHctg8boFkKgcCF) where the experiment data is stored
-    2. Download the `stars-auna-json-files.zip`
-    3. Place the Zip-File into the root folder of this project.
-    4. Go to the [TU Dortmund Sciebo artifact (track)](https://tu-dortmund.sciebo.de/s/OKFiTtZ4Bby0Y5p) where the track data is stored
-    5. Download the `flw_waypoints.json`
-    6. Place the JSON-File into the root folder of this project

-**Remark:** The downloaded data has a size of approximately 60MB.
-The downloaded zip-file will be extracted during the analysis.
-Make sure, that you have at least 600MB of free space.

 ## Running the Analysis

 This project is a Gradle project with a shipped gradle wrapper.
 To execute the analysis simply execute: